dpharris/OlcbRefresh/README.md

 ## Changes:
 1. Added support for multiple processors: Arduino, Teensy, Tiva.
-    Each set of libraries are in a separate directory.
+    Each set of libraries specific to a CAN-processor are in a separate directory.
+The set used is automatically selected in the processor.h file.
-2. To speed up eventID processing, uses Index[]'s to allow eventID's to be sorted and searched.
+2. To speed up eventID processing, it uses Index[]'s to allow eventID's to be sorted and searched.
-3. Simplified the writing of CDI/xml for the node by making a struct{} that parallels the xml structure.
+3. Simplified the definition of CDI/xml for the node, by making a struct{} that parallels the xml structure, see the example below.

 e.g.: CDI/Memory:
 ```